What to Know About MRE’s

 What to Know About MREs

-MREs have been around for a long time, dating as far back as WWII.
-But unless you were a service member of the armed forces or knew somebody who was, chances are you’ve never heard of one.
-MREs are Meals-Ready-to-Eat that don’t require any cooking or heating of any kind and each package contains a complete sustainable meal for one person.
-Here is what to know about MREs.
-In case you missed this post, 30 Items You Need To Survive A Pandemic
+MREs have been around for a long time, dating back to World War II.
+But unless you were a service member of the armed forces or knew somebody who was, chances are you’ve never heard of them.
+MREs, or Meals-Ready-to-Eat, are self-contained meals that require no cooking or heating, and each package contains a complete meal, ready-to-eat for one person.
+Here’s what you need to know about MREs.

 “Prepare Your Family For Survival” by Linda Loosli